lm-sys/FastChat/README.md

 Currently, Chatbot Arena is powered by FastChat.
 Here is how you can launch an instance of Chatbot Arena locally.

-Create a file `api_endpoint.json` and record the the api endpoints of the models you want to serve, for example:
+Create a file `api_endpoint.json` with the api endpoints of the models you want to serve, for example:
 ```
 {
     "gpt-4o-2024-05-13": {